Maintaining plate consistency

 Inspecting these key checkpoints frequently and consistently will ensure that the platemaking process does not become a source of unwanted variance in the printing process.

-We are here to help, so don’t hesitate to reach out to your Miraclon representative if you need assistance with KODAK FLEXCEL NX plates or equipment.
+We are here to help, so don’t hesitate to reach out to your Miraclon representative if you need assistance with FLEXCEL NX Plates or equipment.

-For futher instructions on any of these processes outlined in this article:
+For further instructions on any of these processes outlined in this article:

 Catherine says: